-Dry Vs. Dehydrated Skin
+Dry Vs. Dehydrated Skin: What’s The Difference?

+Many people wonder what’s the difference between dry and dehydrated skin?
 First, let’s distinguish between dry and dehydrated.
 Dry skin is a skin type and means your skin is lacking oil.
 Whereas dehydrated skin, is a skin condition, and means your skin is lacking water.

 The key here is that, since they are caused by two different things (lack of oil or lack of water), you need to treat them very differently!
 Adding oil to your dehydrated skin is not going to do much for you!

+Wondering how can you tell if your skin is dehydrated?
 Any skin type can have dehydrated skin.
 You can be dry and dehydrated, or oily and dehydrated.
 Since it is a skin condition, it doesn’t matter what skin type you have.